 This is a reader recipe submission.
 Let me tell you about this wonderful, new feature on my blog.

 Reader Recipe Submissions:

 Today I am very pleased to introduce a new section on my blog called Reader Recipes.
-If anyone would like to share a personal recipe with an Irish twist, then why not contact me.
+If anyone would like to share a personal recipe with an Irish twist, then why not submit them to me.
+You’ll find a form at the end of this blog post.
 I would love to use this website as a forum for sharing our Irish kitchen secrets, with all those who truly appreciate Irish food and cooking.

 Check out the lower menu bar beneath the website logo.
 Under the “Cooking” section, a new drop down “Reader Recipes” tab appears, where I will file all of your delicious submissions.

 Laura’s recipe today is for delicious Chunky Applesauce Muffins, adapted from her mother’s recipe.

 In my opinion, Laura’s use of oats, ground cloves, nutmeg and all spice, definitely gives these muffins an Irish flare, with a distinct aroma of Ireland’s favorite baking spices.

 And so without further ado, here is her wonderful recipe:

 This is a modified version of my mum’s super delicious Applesauce Cake, trying to make it slightly healthier…and maybe just a wee bit Irish.
 By the way, I like using stainless steel mixing bowls for this recipe.

 - 1 stick (1/2 cup) softened unsalted butter